Site Contents © 2020 Monsterwax

 Fat Cats: The 2012 reprint tweaks the dialog to make it more fluid (although it takes out the "necklacing" reference to Juan's poor pastor, so there's less bite there) and it shoe-horns in subtle Jesuit references (Father Dominic is no longer just a dirty Roman Catholic & Communist, he's socialist and a rotten JESUIT, since Chick tacks on a "S.J." after his name!).
 Socialism now replaces all Communist references except on page 11.
 Art wise, only one panel is changed on page 21b, where Jesus now points to the LEFT (rather than the righ)t to shout Matt 25:41.

 Fire Starter: Different covers (one has gold borders around graphic, the other has white borders.
 A few different art changes inside.)
 The gold cover comes with and with out the "Elijah vs. the Prophets of Baal" at the top.
 Also, latest version has no question mark after the title.
-The "L" version has different text from earlier and later versions, beginning the story on page 2 with "my son".
+According to Robert Fowler, the "L" version has different text from earlier and later versions, beginning the story on page 2 with "my son".
 (I can't confirm this, since I only have the "A", "H" version, and a "N" version, but I can confirm some of the text and some of the art changes between "H" and "N".
 A - H versions start the text on page 2 with "I've decided my son will be our gift to the new god, Baal!".
 Version "N" (and maybe earlier versions like "L") says "THIS will be our gift to Baal!".
 There is also different art on pages 6A, 7B, 10A, 11B, 13, 14B, 15, 16A, 19B, 20B, and 21.

 The First Jaws: Different covers.
 One has view looking down on Jonah as he's about to be swallowed (see image).
 The other has underwater side view (see image).
 Also text is condensed (especially from pages 20-22).
 Another slight variation of the later version (profile cover) exists.
 Sometime after the "L" code, "BLIMEY" was changed in the very first panel.
 The later code (8.6) uses "GASP!" instead.
 Pages 3 and 21 have slight text changes as well.
 Version "A" has a white frame around the cover graphic, while later versions have light blue.
 Another difference is the image on page 12b, showing Jonah in the stomach (version A is dark with him facing upward, other versions are lighter and he's facing to the side.)